CarlaOnate/etl-pipeline-challenge-aladia/README.md

 **Simulated Environment**
 - A timed script runs locally to simulate production workload
-- Generates INSERT and UPDATE operations for testing the ETL pipeline
+- Generates INSERT, UPDATE and DELETE operations for testing the ETL pipeline
-- For this exercise it's assumed that a thrid party application is filling the database and that the data is validated before being inserted in the database, keeping data consistency.
+- For this exercise it's assumed that a third party application is filling the database and that the data is validated before being inserted in the database, keeping data consistency.

 **Data Structure**
 - Single collection used for this challenge (Video analytics logs)